cboltt/nwplus-aws-workshop/README.md

 The workshop is broken into 3 different checkpoints.

-**This branch is for Checkpoint 0: Starter Files**.
+**This branch is for Checkpoint 1: Show Temperature**.
 To view code for the other checkpoints, switch the branch.

-Download the checkpoint 0 code by clicking the green "Clone or download" button above, then clicking "Download ZIP".
+Download the checkpoint 1 code by clicking the green "Clone or download" button above, then clicking "Download ZIP".
 (Alternatively, you can clone this repository if you are comfortable using `git`).
 ![Clone or download interface](https://i.ibb.co/VBYZD9m/Screen-Shot-2019-09-29-at-12-13-25-PM.png)